container based virtualization

 This does not mean that you don’t have a multicast-enabled core.
 It would be best if you still had multicast enabled on the core.

-So we are not, let’s say, tunneling multicast over an IPv4 core without having multicast enabled on the core.
+So we are not tunneling multicast over an IPv4 core without having multicast enabled on the core.
 I have multicast on all Layer 3 interfaces, and the mroute table is populated on all Layer 3 routers.
-With the command: Show ip mroute we are tunneling the multicast traffic, and with the command: Show nve vni we have multicast group 239.0.0.10, and we have a state of UP.
+With the command: Show ip mroute, we are tunneling the multicast traffic, and with the command: Show nve vni, we have multicast group 239.0.0.10 and a state of UP.

 Multicast VXLAN